kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 #### Host Network Mode

-Host Network mode for privleged Windows containers will always be enabled, as the pod will automatically get the host IP.
+Host Network mode for privileged Windows containers will always be enabled, as the pod will automatically get the host IP.

-Privileged Windows containers will be unable to align to pod namespaces due to limitiations in the Windows OS.
-This functionaility may likely be enabled in the future through a new KEP.
+Privileged Windows containers will be unable to align to pod namespaces due to limitations in the Windows OS.
+This functionality may likely be enabled in the future through a new KEP.

-Because of this we do not plan on performing **any** valiation around the existing `hostNetowrk` PodSpec field.
-This will give us the flexability to align privileged containers to host or pod namespaces in the future if/when that functionaility is added.
+Because of this we do not plan on performing **any** validation around the existing `hostNetwork` PodSpec field.
+This will give us the flexibility to align privileged containers to host or pod namespaces in the future if/when that functionality is added.
 Instead we will rely on documentation to explain

 The PodSpec has a hostNetwork boolean field: